ViratCh04/Decision-tree/README.md

 # Decision-tree
 Implementation from scratch for Decision Trees.
-Currently only using the sample datasets from sklearn, I plan to expand the usage for other datasets as well.
+Currently only using the sample datasets from sklearn, I plan to extend the usage and enhance the performance for external datasets as well.

 ## References